 As you get closer to the Cathedral Wash Trail, the scenery changes drastically.
 The unpretentious terrain hardly suggests that you can find the impeccable slot canyon somewhere nearby.
 In fact, it’s easy to miss the trailhead at this point.
 We did it and headed to Paria Beach at first.
 Realizing our mistake, we turned around and drove back.
 Nestled on the right-hand side now, a Cathedral Wash Trailhead sign came into view at once.

 Normally, the Cathedral Wash Trail doesn’t gather hordes of hikers.
-Absence of a proper parking lot certainly attest to this fact.
-Several pull-offs aligns the road on both sides.
-Claim one of them, grab water and some snacks, and hit the trail through the Cathedral Wash toward the Colorado River.
+The absence of a proper parking lot certainly attest to this fact.
+Several pull-offs can be found along the road on both sides.
+Claim one, grab water and some snacks, and hit the trail through the Cathedral Wash toward the Colorado River.

 Start of the Hike along the Cathedral Wash Trail

 The Cathedral Wash hike is straightforward from now on.
 The canyon walls rise above the area, dismissing any opportunity to steer off the trail.
 The broad path has little to no obstacles at this point.
 Nor does it have any shade.
-So Arizona’a scorching sun jumps at the opportunity to make your Cathedral Wash hike if not difficult then certainly inconvenient.
+So Arizona’s scorching sun jumps at the opportunity to make your hike if not difficult than certainly inconvenient.